iambryancs/wordpress-vm/README.md

 ## WordPress VM with LAMP Stack via Ansible on Vagrant

-Setup LAMP Stack with RHEL/CentOS or Debian/Ubuntu using Ansible as provisioner on Vagrant
+Setup WordPress VM with LAMP Stack on RHEL/CentOS or Debian/Ubuntu using Ansible as provisioner on Vagrant

 ## Requirements
 1. Make sure your machine supports Virtualization